-In the Pacific, this includes the U.S. west coast from California to Washington and their associated embayments and estuaries, Hawaii, and all U.S. Pacific territories: Guam, Commonwealth of Northern Mariana Islands, Palmyra Atoll, Johnston Atoll, America Samoa, Bajo Nuevo Bank, Baker Island, Howland Island, Jarvis Island, Kingman Reef, Midway Islands, Serranilla Bank, and Wake Island (Figure 5).
+In the Pacific, this includes the U.S. west coast from California to Washington and their associated embayments and estuaries, Hawaii, and all U.S. Pacific territories: Guam, Commonwealth of Northern Mariana Islands, Palmyra Atoll, Johnston Atoll, America Samoa, Bajo Nuevo Bank, Baker Island, Howland Island, Jarvis Island, Kingman Reef, Midway Islands, Serranilla Bank, and Wake Island (Figure 6).
 The shaded area in light green is an approximation of where research may occur.
 See Appendix E for locations of active Section 10(a)(1)(A) sea turtle research permits in the Pacific ocean as of June 30, 2017.

-Figure 5.
+Figure 6.
 Scope of the action area of research in the Pacific Ocean (shaded area), including United States territories.

-In the Atlantic, this includes the U.S. east coast from Maine to Florida, Gulf of Mexico, Caribbean Sea, U.S. Virgin Islands, Navassa Island, and Puerto Rico and their associated embayments and estuaries (Figure 6).
+In the Atlantic, this includes the U.S. east coast from Maine to Florida, Gulf of Mexico, Caribbean Sea, U.S. Virgin Islands, Navassa Island, and Puerto Rico and their associated embayments and estuaries (Figure 7).
 The shaded area in gray is an approximation of where research may occur.
+For tank-based acoustic research, turtles may be captured within the action area and temporarily transported from the wild to any facility permitted to hold sea turtles in the United States.
+For acoustic studies in the wild, turtles may be captured when encountered within ten nautical miles of shore in waters along the U.S. east coast, from Virginia (starting at the waters of the Chesapeake Bay) to Florida, and in the Gulf of Mexico.
 The majority of activity would occur in U.S. waters except when NMFS researchers are working within fisheries observer programs or in conjunction with marine mammal surveys on the high seas.
 See Appendix E for locations of active Section 10(a)(1)(A) sea turtle research permits in the Atlantic ocean, Gulf of Mexico, and Caribbean as of June 30, 2017.

-Figure 6.
+Figure 7.
 Scope of the action area of research in the Atlantic Ocean (shaded area), including the Gulf of Mexico, and Caribbean waters.